isabella232/partner-center-pr.tr-tr/partner-center/announcements/2020-december.md

 ______________

-## <a name="now-live-partner-center-api-updates-and-user-interface-enhancements-for-the-education-customer-validation-process"></a><a name="1"></a>Canlı: İş Ortağı Merkezi müşteri doğrulama işlemi için API güncelleştirmelerini ve kullanıcı arabirimi geliştirmelerini kullanma
+## <a name="now-live-partner-center-api-updates-and-user-interface-enhancements-for-the-education-customer-validation-process"></a><a name="1"></a>Canlı: İş Ortağı Merkezi müşteri doğrulama süreci için API güncelleştirmelerini ve kullanıcı arabirimi geliştirmelerini kullanma

 ### <a name="categories"></a>Kategoriler